gboehl/emcwrap/README.rst

   :width: 800
   :alt: MCMC traces

-While DIME is an MCMC sampler, it can straightforwardy be used as a global optimization routine.
+While DIME is an MCMC sampler, it can straightforwardly be used as a global optimization routine.
 To this end, specify some broad starting region (in a non-Bayesian setup there is no prior) and let the sampler run for an extended number of iterations.
-Finally, assess whether the maximum value per ensemble did not change much in the last few hundered iterations.
-In a normal Bayesian setup, plotting the associated log-likelhood over time also helps to assess convergence to the posterior distribution.
+Finally, assess whether the maximum value per ensemble did not change much in the last few hundred iterations.
+In a normal Bayesian setup, plotting the associated log-likelihood over time also helps to assess convergence to the posterior distribution.

 .. code-block:: python